aws-samples/eks-blueprints-actions-workflow/README.md

     > **Warning**
     > You might need to wait a few minutes, and then refresh your browser.

+## Workflow Destroy Steps

+1. Create a branch.
+1. Create a `.yml` file in the [.github/workflows](.github/workflows) folder containing the information required by the cluster you want to destroy:
+    > Use [.github/workflows/terraform-destroy-eks-demo-01.yml](.github/workflows/terraform-destroy-eks-demo-01.yml) as a reference
+    > Replace all values contained in the demo example with the required cluster configuration

+1. Commit your changes and publish your branch.
+1. Create a Pull Request.
+This will trigger the workflow and add a comment with the expected plan outcome to the PR.
+The Terraform Destroy step will not be executed at this stage.
+1. Ask someone to review the PR and make the appropriate changes if necessary.
+1. Once the PR is approved and the code is merged to the main branch, the workflow will have to be triggered manually to start the destroy job.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements